 Given the chance, he wouldn't do anything differently.
 He wouldn't avoid the game, the tackle, the moment that left him paralyzed.
-It's a remarkable revelation from a man who is only 25 years old.
-But according to Wellmark member Chris Norton, there is far more to life than physical movement.
+It's a remarkable revelation from a man who went through a lot at a young age.
+But, according to Chris Norton, there is far more to life than physical movement.

 "When I was 18, playing sports was my life, and being athletic was my identity.
 It is what inspired me," says Chris.
 "So, in many ways, losing the ability to move my body might have been the worst thing I could have imagined happening to me."

 Chris' physical and emotional journey has led him to a new place

 "Today, I am more empowered than ever.
 That is saying a lot when you consider I depend on others for many basic needs, such as showering or getting dressed.
 While I've lost much of my physical independence, I have gained so much more.
 Life is so much more than it ever was before."

 The thing about Chris is that he doesn't believe he is the exception to the rule.
 He truly believes we all have it in us — the ability to persevere and get beyond the problems we face, regardless of their severity.

 "If I was on the outside looking in, I don't think I'd believe that I could handle the situation I find myself in today," says Chris.
 "But as it turns out, I've surprised even my own self."

 As the star player for his high school football team, Chris Norton spent a lot of time preparing to play college football.
 According to his coaches, Chris was a hard worker — intense and focused — the guy you could count on to make things happen on the field.
 When he started playing for Luther College in Decorah, Iowa, Chris was living his dream.